-Students will be referred for Student Remediation as per the Gatekeeping and Remediation Policies under any of the following academic circumstances:
+Students will be referred for Student Remediation under any of the following academic circumstances:

-- 6 credit hours of graduate counseling coursework with grades of U or F. - 9 credit hours of graduate counseling coursework with grades of C+ or below. - If, in their second attempt at the same course, they earn a grade of C+ or below. - If students do not repeat a course where they earned a grade of C+ or lower at its next earliest offering
+- 6 credit hours of graduate counseling coursework with grades of U or F. - 9 credit hours of graduate counseling coursework with grades of C+ or below. - If students do not repeat a course where they earned a grade of C+ or lower at its next earliest offering